College Application Essay Review

 Let the real you shine in your essay.

-If a student simply does not know where to start their college essay, I give them a brainstorming exercise which breaks the Common Application essay prompts into a series of questions.
-We then talk through the answers to these questions and I write what the student tells me.
+If you don’t know where to start your essay, we’ll work through a brainstorming exercise which breaks the Common Application essay prompts into a series of questions.
+We’ll then talk through your answers to these questions.
 This forms the core of the essay.
-Students sometimes worry they are writing too much, but I can help students identify the points that absolutely should stay in the essay and the “filler” that can be removed.
-Knowing where to cut parts of the essay and doing so often makes the piece stronger and it respects the reader’s time.
+Don’t worry if you are writing too much at first.
+I can help you determine what should stay in your essay and what should go.
+Knowing what to cut in your essay can make your essay stronger.

 Based on my many years in college admissions, I have a very good sense of what works when it comes to college application essays and what doesn’t.
-I can help students avoid essay minefields and turn what they may think is a mundane experience into an essay that speaks to application readers on a deep level.
+I can help you avoid essay minefields and turn what you may think is a mundane experience into an essay that speaks to application readers on a deep level.

 Get a rough draft of your college essay and supplements done the summer before your senior year or within the first few weeks of school.
 You will more than likely need to do some edits so you want to make sure you have the framework done early so you’re not cramming at the last second or having to settle with an essay/supplements that aren’t very good.